 Reading other people’s code is a good way to learn.
-Not only do you gain insight into how other people solve a problem, you also see what makes code readable and understandable (i.e. good code).
+You gain insight into how other people solve a problem, and you see what makes code readable and understandable to you.

-While it may feel like the focus of your first 8 weeks at Founders and Coders is on learning to write code, programmers generally spend more time reading it.
+While it may feel like the focus of the course is on writing code, programmers generally spend more time reading it.
 Remember the target audience of your code is other humans, not the computer.

 Make sure your own project is ready to be reviewed: